What are headings?

 H2 – H6 Headings

 In the case of H2, you can use several on the page but in moderation.
-These elements are intended to denote sections, so you should only need one or two (or three depends on the length) to keep your page concise.
+These elements are intended to denote sections, so you should only add one or two (or three depends on the length) to keep your page concise.
 The use of H2 tags is recommended to optimize the SEO, whereas H3 to H6 is optional.
 In the end, we want to use them correctly to give an excellent structure to the page and make it easier for the visitor to read.

 Do you know if you are implementing your headings correctly?